 UA Editorial Style Guide – for exceptions to the Associated Press Stylebook and entries unique to The University of Alabama

 The Associated Press Stylebook, latest edition — for everything else besides the UA Style Guide.
-(Available online by subscription)
+(Available online by subscription and through UA Libraries)

 Webster’s New World College Dictionary, Fifth Edition

-National Geographic Atlas of the World, Tenth Edition
+National Geographic Atlas of the World, 11th Edition

 The Elements of Style, Fourth Edition